Exhibit Hall Rules and Regulations

 All exhibitors must agree to the exhibit hall rules and regulations listed below.

-Download the Exhibit Hall Rules and Regulations for your records.
+Download the Exhibit Hall Rules & Regulations for your records.

 1. Purpose of Exhibit

 NCCE 2020 is an educational event, and the Exhibition staged in conjunction with the professional conference is a vital element of this educational process.
 The selling of products is an important aspect of this event.

 2. Assignment of Exhibit Space

 Exhibit space will be assigned in the order reservations are received.
 Exhibit Management shall use its best efforts to locate the booth in one of the locations designated by Exhibitor elsewhere in this agreement.
 Notwithstanding the above, Exhibit Management reserves the right to change location assignments when such action is deemed to be in the best interest of the Exhibition.
 Instances involving relocation of a booth due to unforeseen circumstances, force majeure, or acts of God or war shall be governed by the provision “Cancellation, Postponement, or Relocation of Exhibition” below.
 Exhibitor agrees that its exhibit shall be admitted into the Exhibition and shall remain from day to day solely on strict compliance with all the rules herein described.
 Exhibit Management reserves the right to reject, eject, or prohibit any exhibit in whole or in part, or any Exhibitor with cause if exhibit is unsuitable to or not consistent with the character of the Exhibition.
 Exhibit Management’s liability for rejection with cause shall be limited to a refund to the Exhibitor of the amount of rental unearned at the time of ejection.
 However, if an exhibit or Exhibitor is ejected for violation of these rules or for any other stated reason, no return of rental shall be made.